rekha-balan/cloud-cicd-and-devops/1. ansible basic static host/README.md

-How to use:
+# setup an Ansible control server and any number of servers used to run commands again

-setup an Ansible control server and any number of servers used to run commands again
+# Run the run_playbook.sh

 <pre>
 sudo apt-get update